hmason55/sod2-mods/README.md

 ## Bigger Pockets
 - Default pocket slots increased from 2 to 4.
-- Maximum pocket slots increased from 4 to 6.

 ## Improved Stacking
 - Vehicle refuel stack increased from 1 to 3.